-None identified at this stage.
+• None identified at this stage.

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy.

-3.201 Emergency services are situated across the borough in the following locations:
+3.200 Emergency services are situated across the borough in the following locations: